NishchayAnand/software-engineering/Java/Networking/Notes.md

 ```

 Here, `PrintWriter` acts as its own bridge between character data and bytes it gets from the Socket's low-level output stream.
 By chaining `PrintWriter` to the **Socket's** output stream, we can write **Strings** to the **Socket** connection.

+## Threads and I/O

+The are where you're most likely to encounter threads in Java is dealing with I/O, and particularly in dealing with network I/O.

+In early versions of Java, all I/O was blocking.
+If your program attempted to read data from a socket and no data was present, the `read()` method would block until at least some data was available.

+**Because early versions of Java did not have a way to handle nonblocking I/O, Java servers would typically start a new thread for every client that connected to them.** Java clients would typically start a new thread to send requests to the server so that the rest of the program would remain active while the client was waiting for the response.

+In JDK 1.4, this situation changed.
+Java introduced the NIO (Non-Blocking I/O) package, which allowed developers to utilize nonblocking I/O in their programs.

+## Traditional I/O Server

+A network server would start a new thread for every client that attaches to the server. **By having a thread associated with each client, we no longer need to worry about other clients within any single thread.
+We can code our classes as if we were handling a single client at a time.**